 Anthony Roth Costanzo, The Met Opera

-Costanzo made his Met debut earlier this season as Unulfo in Handel’s Rodelinda.
+Costanzo made his Met debut earlier this season as Unulfo in Handel's Rodelinda.
 He has been singing the role of Ferdinand in The Enchanted Island since the production premiere on December 31, 2011.
-He also sang Prospero in the January 14 performance and in the second act of the January 12 performance.
+He also sang Prospero in the January 14 and 28 performances, and in the second act of the January 12 performance.
 He was a grand finals winner at the Metropolitan Opera National Council Auditions in 2009.

 The Enchanted Island is a pastiche of baroque music by Handel, Vivaldi, Rameau, and others, with a libretto by Jeremy Sams.
-William Christie conducts a cast that also features Danielle de Niese, Lisette Oropesa, Joyce DiDonato, Plácido Domingo, and Luca Pisaroni.
+William Christie conducts a cast that also features Danielle De Niese, Lisette Oropesa, Joyce DiDonato, Plácido Domingo, and Luca Pisaroni.
 The production is by Phelim McDermott with Julian Crouch as associate director and set designer, Kevin Pollard as costume designer, Brian MacDevitt as lighting designer, and animations and projection designs by 59 Productions.